 Public Bus Service

 It takes longer than metro and shuttle services because there are more stops, and still, the cost is the same as the metro, so it is not our recommended option.
-If you want to take a lot to the stops you can do it on this map and search engine.
+If you want to take a lot to the stops you can do it on this map and bus routes.
 The lines are 601, 602 and 604.

 The most comfortable option and of course the most expensive one to go from Porto airport to city center.
 The trip costs around €25 (or €20 in Uber), but you could consider it if you’re a group of 4.